toomuchdesign/openapi-ts-json-schema/README.md

 ## Plugins

-`openapi-ts-json-schema` plugins are intended as a way to generate extra artifacts based on the same internal metadata created to generate the JSON schema output.
+Plugins are intended as a way to generate extra artifacts based on the same internal metadata created to generate the JSON schema output.

-`openapi-ts-json-schema` currently ships with one plugin specifically designed to better integrate with [Fastify](https://fastify.dev/), and you can write your owns.
+`openapi-ts-json-schema` currently ships with one plugin specifically designed to better integrate with [Fastify](https://fastify.dev/), but you can write your own.

 Read [plugins documentation 📖](./docs/plugins.md).